GoobleJook/coding_exercises/react-notes.md

 JEST WARNINGS:
 Jest will dig beneath top layer and this can cause problems.
 For example, Search.js errors might show up on a test of ShowCard.js because Search.js is UNDERNEATH ShowCard.js
-  Solution: Enzyme should be used for react.js testing
+  Solution: Enzyme should be used for react.js testing COVERAGE TESTING IN JEST: npm run test -- --coverage open coverage/lcov-report/index.html

+DEBUGGING TRICKS:
+Add this to component to see path

+render () {
+    return (
+      <pre><code>
+        {JSON.stringify(this.props, null, 4)}
+      </code></pre>
+    )
+  }

+REACT LIFECYCLE METHODS

+getInitialState/constructor (ES6)
+componentWillMount -- Called right before your component is put in the DOM

+componentDidMount -- Called right after, which is more useful because componentDidMount does not get put into Node.js, which componentWillMount does -- it makes more sense to keep it in the DOM and out of Node.js; also browser APIs are available to componentDidMount; Uses AJAX, jQuery,

+componentWillUnMount -- right before it leaves the DOM; used almost exclusively for cleanup

+getDefaultProps -- usually called at root level of application; useful for dependency

+shouldComponentUpdate -- used for performance items; React looks for changes in state before re-rendering, which can either miss things or get expensive, depending on how deeply it needs to dig.
+This is allows you to get more granular with change specifications.
+AVOID UNTIL YOU MUST USE IT -- React is very good at what it does.

+Unless you have to, keep SVG out of React components and leave it in the browser (?)

+componentWillUpdate -- Not used much.
+Maybe for D3?